 - Borth, Mid Wales (Cymerau) for which the partnership is between Bangor University, Bath Spa University and an extremely pro-active local community.

 - For ‘Water City Bristol’, the partnership is composed of researchers from Bath Spa University, Bristol University, University of West England with specialist consultants Antony Lyons and Iain Biggs.

 - ‘Multi-Story Water’ is a celebration of Shipley in Yorkshire and its waterways and the team is drawn from Manchester University, University of Leeds, Newcastle University, University of West England and local activists and consultants.

 - The Lea Valley partnership is composed of team members from University of Brighton, and Middlesex University London.

 My role in this project has been as a consultant and since I had scant knowledge of the complexities of the river and how the relationship with the communities it passes through from source to confluence with the Thames, I considered the best way to gain insight would be to walk its course and record and reflect upon what I discovered.
-The outcome of this is a text with the working title ‘Walking Narratives of the River Lee’, which is at present a work in progress on the Hydrocitizenship website, with the expectation that it will be complete before the Summer of 2017.
+The outcome of this is a text, “Cinderella River” which is available now.